motius/react-native-telephony-apis/README.md

 An interface to the [CoreTelephony](https://developer.apple.com/reference/coretelephony) framework and [TelephonyManager](https://developer.android.com/reference/android/telephony/TelephonyManager.html) for React Native.

 *Our npm package is coming soon!
-Feel free to join our efforts in the meantime* :)
+You can install it using `npm install git+https://github.com/motius/react-native-telephony-apis.git` Feel free to join our efforts in the meantime* :)

 # Setup

+## Automatic linking

+`react-native link` should take care of the setup automatically, otherwise please refer to the manual setup.

+## Manual setup

 ## iOS